UAB-BST-680/website/content/policies.md

 ### Class:

 Class time is designed to be as interactive as possible.
-I will provide high level summaries of the content we are learning, but it is up to you to dig into the ideas by completing assigned readings, primers, and tutorials.
-Programming is a skill that is best learned by doing, and you should expect each class (except the first lecture) to involve programming.
+Before class, you are expected to complete primers and readings that will introduce you to the material.
+At the beginning of class, I will give a brief lecture usually lasting less than 20 minutes.
+After the lecture, we will break out into groups and work on problems that let you apply the content we are learning.
+I think many students prefer to learn programming by doing, so most classes will involve programming exercises.

 ### Diversity & Inclusiveness:

 It is my goal for students from all diverse backgrounds and perspectives be served by this course.
 I will strive to make sure that students' learning needs are met both in and out of class.
 The culture of my classroom values diversity as a strength and does not tolerate bullying of any form.
 It is my intent to present materials and activities that are respectful of diversity: gender identity, sexuality, disability, age, socioeconomic status, ethnicity, race, nationality, religion, and culture.
 Your suggestions are encouraged and appreciated.
 Please let me know ways to improve the effectiveness of the course for you personally, or for other students or student groups.

 Furthermore, I would like to create a learning environment for my students that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including gender identity, sexuality, disability, age, socioeconomic status, ethnicity, race, nationality, religion, and culture.)
 To help accomplish this:

 - If you have a name and/or set of pronouns that differ from those that appear in your official University of Birmingham records, please let me know!

 - If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to reach out and talk with me.
 I want to be a resource for you.
 If you prefer to speak with someone outside of the course, your academic dean is an excellent resource.

 - I (like many people) am still in the process of learning about diverse perspectives and identities.
 If something was said in class (by anyone) that made you feel uncomfortable, please talk to me about it.

 ### How to get help: